Think you’re leading a healthy lifestyle? Here are some health care tips!

 Find time for laughter.
 Did you know that laughing can produce a number of physical and psychological benefits?
 In fact, advocates of Laughter Therapy believe it is useful for those in the midst of a serious crisis and those facing everyday stresses.
 Even just 10-15 minutes of laughter a day burns about 50 calories, while also raising levels of disease-fighting immunoglobulins by 14 percent.

 Find solace through prayer or meditation.
 “Contemplation is good for your soul, helps you cope with the demands of daily life, and may even help lower your blood pressure,” according to WebMD.
+So, set up your own yoga or meditation space at home, and enjoy some peace.

 Cut out unhealthy habits, like smoking and excessive alcohol consumption.
 The CDC warns that “Smoking leads to disease and disability and harms nearly every organ system of the body.”
 And even if you aren’t abusing alcohol regularly, you can still experience its short-term effects on the mind and body, including, but not limited to, lowered inhibitions, poor social judgment, and trouble concentrating (alcohol.org).

-Have you developed health tips that you’d be willing to share with our Ministry Members?
+Have you developed health care tips that you’d be willing to share with our Ministry Members?
 Leave us a comment below!

 “Therefore encourage one another and build one another up, just as you are doing.”